janb87/bt-berlin-2017/slideshow.md

 ---

-# Conference (Designers and Nerds) - Design Systems
+# Conference (Designers and Developers) - Design Systems

 A design system is a system where UX and Development work together on building styleguides.
 Mainly important when doing product development where experience should be simular accross UIs.
 It is also about reducing costs.